Numerical simulation of quadratic BSDEs: Preliminary results

-Thanks to Proposition \ref{prop M martingale OMB} we know that $M_t=\sum_{t_i \leqslant t} h_i H_i\gamma_i^{}$ is a BMO martingale with a BMO norm that does not depend on $n$.
-To conclude the proof, we use an energy inequality or the John-Nirenberg inequality, see e.g. Theorem 109 and inequality (109.5) in the chapter VI of \cite{Dellacherie-Meyer-85}, and obtain
+Thanks to Proposition~\ref{propMmartingaleOMB} we know that $M_t=\sum_{t_i \leqslant t} h_i H_i\gamma_i$ is a BMO martingale with a BMO norm that does not depend on $n$.
+To complete the proof, we use an energy inequality or the John--Nirenberg inequality; see, for example, Theorem~109 and inequality (109.5) in Chapter VI of \cite {Dellacherie-Meyer-85}, and obtain